 Prepare For Airport Security

-First, be ready with your travel documents and put them in a clear pouch so you can access them quickly.
+First, have travel documents in hand.
+Putting them in a clear pouch will make them easily accessible.
 Travel documents include your passport, ID, printed ticket, and boarding passes.

 Pack Your Carry-On Luggage Properly

 Before packing your travel essentials, check the TSA airport security screening rules and guidelines.
-Getting familiar with such regulations will enable you to pack allowed items in your bags.
 The TSA website is the best place to get all the information you need on what to put in TSA bins.
+Some items are allowed in a carry-on bag, but liquids must follow the 3-1-1 rule.

 Dress Appropriately And Comfortably

-Appropriately dressing means wearing as little metal as possible – no belt with buckle or other metal embellishments.
-Wear socks to protect your feet and slip-on shoes that are easy to remove.
+We are not talking about appearance in this section.
+Dressing appropriately means wearing as little metal as possible โ no belt with buckle or other metal embellishments.
+Wear socks to protect your feet when you remove the shoes and slip-on shoes that are easy to remove.
 If you must wear a jacket or a coat, do so after the security screening.

 Know What To Put In TSA Bins